Windsurf vs Cursor in 2026: Which AI Coding Agent Actually Saves Time?

 ChatGPT’s answer was technically correct for one interpretation.
 But Claude’s response was actually useful because it caught a nuance I hadn’t even considered.

 This happens over and over.
-For anything requiring real analysis—not just information retrieval—Claude consistently outperforms.
+For anything requiring real analysis (not just information retrieval), Claude consistently outperforms.
+Our Claude review goes deeper into why.

 Claude’s 200K token context window isn’t just a spec sheet number.
 It fundamentally changes what you can do.